Age determination in dinosaurs: Lines of arrested growth (LAGs)

-Lines of arrested growth, similar to annuli, are found between zones are avascular.
-They are, however, much thinner, and have relatively fewer bone fibers by volume.
+Lines of arrested growth, similar to annuli, are found between zones that are avascular.
+They are, however, much thinner and have relatively fewer bone fibers by volume.
 When modern animals deposit LAGs, one LAG is typically deposited annually, caused by the slowing or absence of growth during the harshest seasons of the year.
-As a result, each LAG is typically interpreted as representation of a year of growth.
+As a result, each LAG is typically interpreted as a representation of a year of growth.
 This is further supported by the fact that in modern animals, annuli and LAGs may be deposited in synchrony with endogenous biorhythms.
-For example, captive crocodilians exposed to constant temperature, diet, and photoperiod, still exhibit the periodic and cyclical skeletal growth banding of their wild counterparts.
+For example, captive crocodilians exposed to constant temperature, diet, and photoperiod still exhibit the periodic and cyclical skeletal growth banding of their wild counterparts.

 However, the total number of observed LAGs is not directly reflective of an individual animal's age.
-Two LAGs may sometimes occur in extremely close proximity to each other.
-Such are referred to as "double LAGs", and interpreted as representation of one year of growth instead of two.
+Two LAGs may sometimes occur when extremely close to each other.
+Such are referred to as "double LAGs" and interpreted as a representation of one year of growth instead of two.
 In addition, resorption of internal and external bone proceeds even as new cortical bone continues to be deposited, so that growth lines deposited early in development may need to be inferred from the width of such remodelled bone, and the width between any LAGs that are preserved.
 This is referred to as "retrocalculation".